-Some people just don’t have the privilege of having the 3 meals required per day, or they cannot have access to healthy food.
+Yosef Meystel, the owner of a number of nursing homes through Midwestern, states that, some people just don’t have the privilege of having the 3 meals required per day, or they cannot have access to healthy food.
 These people have to rely on charities such as Gleaners Community Food Bank to have their meals and live a more or less normal life.

 Let’s take a look at this charity and what is it that they do for the community.

 Gleaners Community Food Bank mission statement is to give homes and houses access to healthy, sufficient and nutritious food for people living in conditions that are not human or healthy.
 This is all done by using collaboration, education, innovative solutions and efficient operations.

 Gleaners Community Food Bank and their wide community network fight hunger in Southeastern Michigan.
 The idea that Gleaners has is to distribute nutritional, high-quality food and by using the education, they want to reduce dependency on the emergency food system.

 They have their main offices in Detroit and they have five distribution centers located in Wayne, Oakland, Macomb, Livingston and Monroe counties.
 They give an amazing amount of food to 534 partner soup kitchens, shelters, food pantries, and many other charities or agencies in Southeastern Michigan.
 To get an idea of the amount of impact and work that Gleaners does, you just have to take a look at the amount of food they collect each year: almost 39 million pounds of food a year and a daily distribution of 89,000 meals; they also provide nourishing food and education for a healthy nutrition for more than 84,000 children every year.